MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 ![Users](../media/a022e5e8-0b11-47b6-bac8-7527c4f6a202.png) For a list of customized admin roles and a description of what they can do in Office 365, see [About Office 365 admin roles](about-admin-roles.md).

-::: moniker range="o365-worldwide"

-> [!TIP]
-> Need help with the steps in this topic?
-We’ve got you covered.
-Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
-Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

-::: moniker-end

 ## Assign admin roles to a user from the new admin center

 In the new admin center, you can assign users to a role in 2 different ways,